HappyCerberus/cpp-coding-interview/manuscript/004_trees_002_traversal.md

 #### Non-recursive pre-order

 With a recursive approach, we can run into the same stack exhaustion problem we faced during tree destruction.
-Fortunately, we can use an alternative approach, an implementation based on the *std::stack* (or *std::vector*) data structure.
+Fortunately, similar to the baseline depth-first-search, we can switch the recursive implementation to a non-recursive one by relying on a *std::stack* or *std::vector* to store the traversal state.

 {caption: "Non-recursive implementation of pre-order traversal."}
 ```cpp